Typing784/denoising-diffusion-pytorch/README.md

 ## Denoising Diffusion Probabilistic Model for EEG Generation, in Pytorch

 Implementation of <a href="https://arxiv.org/">Enhanced BCI Performance using Diffusion Model for EEG Generation</a> in Pytorch.
-This implementation was inspired by <a href="https://github.com/lucidrains/denoising-diffusion-pytorch">Enhanced BCI Performance using Diffusion Model for EEG Generation</a>.
+This implementation was inspired by <a href="https://arxiv.org/abs/2006.11239">Denoising Diffusion Probabilistic Model</a>.

 ## Install